Lucas3oo/homebrew-tap/README.md

 # homebrew-tap
 List of Homebrew formulas.
-I.e install scrips for Maven and Glassfish etc.
+I.e install scripts for Maven and Glassfish/Payara etc.